yaronf/I-D/STAR/draft-ietf-acme-star.md

 Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI).
 This support does not imply endorsement.

+Thanks to
+Jon Peterson and
+Martin Thomson
+for helpful comments and discussions that have shaped this document.

 --- back

 # Document History